Access to Work is a Government scheme that funds any necessary adjustments in the workplace to make it accessible for disabled employees.

 - are normally resident in, and working in, Great Britain

-- have a disability or long term health condition that means you need an aid, adaptation, or financial or human support to do your job (the long term means lasting or likely to last for at least 12 months)
+- have a disability or long-term health condition that means you need aid, adaptation, or financial or human support to do your job (the long term means lasting or likely to last for at least 12 months)

-- have a mental health condition and need support in work
+- have a mental health condition and need support at work

 - are aged 16 or over